 In more affluent countries with incomes of $15,000- $40,000, where supermarket shopping is the norm, food is associated with well being.

-Finally in countries such as USA and EU (incomes > $40,000), food is seen as stimulation and there is social responsibility shown with regard to protein consumption, concerns about the environment and also animal welfare.
+Finally in countries such as the USA & EU (incomes > $40,000), food is seen as stimulation and there is social responsibility shown with regard to protein consumption, concerns about the environment and also animal welfare.

 Meat production from 2010-2020 will increase hugely in China, naturally in the form of pork, although protein production in Asia is very costly as American corn is much cheaper than Chinese corn.